davisilvarj/davisilvarj/README.md

 ### My name´s Davi Silva, I have a degree in System Analysis and Development.

-- 🔭 I’m currently working as service desk, providing the remote service IT support for clients of Altice Telecom.
+- 🔭 I’m currently working as service desk, providing the remote service IT support.
-- 🌱 I’m currently learning JavaScript, PHP, CSS, MySql, Python, Git.
+- 🌱 I’m currently learning JavaScript, PHP, CSS, MySql, Python, Git and English.
-- 📫 How to reach me: ...
+- 📫 How to reach me https://www.linkedin.com/in/davisilvainf/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <div>
   <a href="https://github.com/davisilvarj">